History of Snowboarding

--In the mid 1960s a surfer named Sherman Poppen built a surfboard for the snow called a “Snurfer.”
+-Mid-1960s: a surfer named Sherman Poppen built a surfboard for the snow called the “Snurfer.”
 It soon went into commercial production.
 Between 1965-1975 more than a million Snurfers were sold for $15 a piece.

--In the late 1970s, a 23-year-old student named Jake Burton, completely obsessed with trying to improve his Snurfer, added footstraps and fins for more stability.
+-Late 1970s: a 23-year-old student named Jake Burton Carpenter, completely obsessed with trying to improve his Snurfer, added footstraps and fins for more stability.
 His constant tinkering led to a flexible wood planked board.
+Learn more at Burton's flagship website

 -The period of the early 1980s saw the development and spread of snowboarding competitions.
 At first, the competitions were races like skiing, but soon evolved into freestyle events, emulating skateboarding tricks.
 The Snurfer slowly declined as the more modern designs of Burton and Sims became more popular.

--The evolution of design roared on in the late 80s and early 90s with rounded tails, hard boots, plate bindings, powder boards, race boards, free style boards, asymmetrical, twin-tip, and carving boards.
+-The evolution of design stormed on with rounded tails, hard boots, plate bindings, powder boards, race boards, free style boards, asymmetrical, twin-tip, and carving boards.

 -1991 to the early 2000s saw the development of a unique design in the history of snowboarding that replaced the snowshoe and allowed snowboarders much better accessibility and travel options in the backcountry with Voile’s “split board".